iwillteixeira/microverse-trials-land/README.md

 5. Fix linter errors.
 6. **IMPORTANT NOTE**: feel free to research [auto-correct options for Stylelint](https://stylelint.io/user-guide/cli#autofixing-errors) if you get a flood of errors but keep in mind that correcting style errors manually will help you to make a habit of writing a clean code!

-## Have you already completed the Sass lessons?

-If you completed the Sass lessons you may prefer to work with SCSS files, if that's the case you need to perform a few modifications to the linter configuration files.

-1. In the file `.github/workflows/linters.yml` [line 48](https://github.com/microverseinc/linters-config/blob/master/html-css/.github/workflows/linters.yml#L48) replace `"**/*.{css,scss}"` with `"**/*.scss"`
-2. Use `npx stylelint "**/*.scss"` to lint you SCSS files and not the generated CSS

-Once you've done the previous steps you can focus on your SCSS files and not in fixing the generated CSS output every time.